Trump says FBI conducting search of Mar-a-Lago estate

 - Donald Trump45th President of the United States

-WASHINGTON (AP) — Former President Donald Trump said in a lengthy statement Monday that the FBI was conducting a search of his Mar-a-Lago estate.
+Former President Donald Trump said in a lengthy statement Monday that the FBI was conducting a search of his Mar-a-Lago estate and asserted that agents had broken open a safe.
+A person familiar with the matter said the action was related to a probe of whether Trump had taken classified records from his White House tenure to his Florida residence.

-The circumstances were not immediately clear.
-Justice Department spokesperson Dena Iverson said the agency had no comment when asked whether Attorney General Merrick Garland had personally authorized the search.
+ALSO READ: The tough words Trump never spoke: Jan.
+6 panel's new video

+The action, which the FBI and Justice Department did not immediately confirm, marks a dramatic escalation in law enforcement scrutiny of Trump and comes as he has been laying the groundwork to make another bid for president.
+Though a search warrant does not suggest that criminal charges are near or even expected, federal officials looking to obtain one must demonstrate that they have probable cause that a crime occurred.

 “After working and cooperating with the relevant Government agencies, this unannounced raid on my home was not necessary or appropriate,” Trump said in his statement.

-The action comes as Trump has been laying the groundwork to make another bid for president.
+Justice Department spokesperson Dena Iverson declined to comment on the search, including about whether Attorney General Merrick Garland had personally authorized the search.

+A person familiar with the matter, who spoke on condition of anonymity to discuss an ongoing investigation, said the search happened earlier Monday and agents were also looking to see if Trump had additional presidential records or any classified documents at the estate.

-The Justice Department has been investigating the discovery of boxes of records containing classified information that were taken to Mar-a-Lago after Trump's presidency had concluded.
-That matter was referred to the Justice Department by the National Archives and Records Administration, which said it had found classified material in 15 boxes at the residence.
+The Justice Department has been investigating the presence of classified records inside 15 boxes that were retrieved from Mar-a-Lago by the National Archives and Records Administration earlier this year.
+The Archives then referred the matter to the Justice Department.

 Federal law bars the removal of classified documents to unauthorized locations, though it is possible that Trump could try to argue that, as president, he was the ultimate declassification authority.

-It was not clear whether the FBI search was connected to that probe.
+There are multiple statutes governing classified information, including a law punishable by up to five years in prison that makes it a crime to remove such records and retain them at an unauthorized location.
+Another statute makes it a crime to mishandle classified records either intentionally or in a grossly negligent manner.

-A separate investigation related to efforts by Trump allies to undo the results of the 2020 presidential election and the Jan.
+The probe is hardly the only legal headache confronting Trump.
+A separate investigation related to efforts by Trump and his allies to undo the results of the 2020 presidential election and the Jan.
 6, 2021, riot at the U.S. Capitol has also been intensifying in Washington.

+And a district attorney in Fulton County, Georgia is investigating whether Trump and his close associates sought to interfere in that state’s election, which was won by Democrat Joe Biden.

+(Watch below: Attack on the Capitol: House Committee to show never-before-seen video from Jan.
+6)